Leave this site

 Key questions and answers for those thinking of applying to become a police officer.

 Any tattoos on your face, neck, arms or hands will be reviewed on an individual basis.
-If you are concerned, please email a picture of your tattoo to our recruitment team at [email protected] for advice.
+If you are concerned, please email a picture of your tattoo to our recruitment team for advice.

 You must hold a full manual driving licence at the point of application.